-This represents the net surplus on revaluation relating to the equity of the parent on premises and equippment carried at fair value in books of accounts.
+This represents the net surplus on revaluation relating to the equity of the parent on premises and equipment carried at fair value.

 (vii) Foreign exchange reserve

 This represents the translation reserve arising as a result of consolidation of the foreign subsidiary.